|Cat. no. G319||HardyCHROM™ Vibrio, 15x100mm Plate, 18ml||10 plates/bag|

-Vibrio cholerae produces colonies that are magenta to purple in color and do not fluoresce under long-wave UV light (254mm).
+Vibrio cholerae produces colonies that are magenta to purple in color and do not fluoresce under UV light (365mm).

-Vibrio vulnificus produces colonies that are magenta in color and do fluoresce under long-wave UV light (254nm).
+Vibrio vulnificus produces colonies that are magenta in color and do fluoresce under UV light (365nm).

 Vibrio alginolyticus and other Vibrio spp. produce colonies that are colorless to olive in color.